thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/troubleshooting/logs/view-logs/docker-compose-view-logs.md

 {% endcapture %}
 {% include templates/info-banner.md content=dockerComposeStandalone %}

-**Note:** you can always log into the ThingsBoard MQTT Broker container and view logs there:
+**Note:** you can always log into TBMQ container and view logs there:

 ```bash
 docker ps